piyushkandoriya/RISC-V-based-MYTH/README.md

 Here we have to avoid Writing in RF during invalid clock. for that we have to introduce $rf_wr_en = $valid && $rf_wr_en1; where $rf_wr_en1 =$rd_valid && $rd != 5'b0; (if $rd_valid =0 or $rd =0 then then $rf_wr_en1 is 0).
 Here we are changing $rf_wr_en to $rf_wr_en1 because bydefault $rf_wr_en is given to RF. so we have to take other variable.

-Next step is to avoid PC to redirecting during invalid instruction(Invalid instruction=instruction at invalid signal). to to that we have to create signal called $valid_taken_br = $valid && $taken_br . means when valid signal will come at that time only branch insruction will perform and update the PC with calculated traget address.
+Next step is to avoid PC to redirecting during invalid instruction(Invalid instruction=instruction at invalid signal). to to that we have to create signal called $valid_taken_branch = $valid && $taken_branch . means when valid signal will come at that time only branch insruction will perform and update the PC with calculated traget address.
 For this signal we give to PC mux to control the  PC mux.

 In last step we have to update PC instruction by >>3.